maisiesadler/maisiesadler.github.io/_notes/ddd.md

 - Maybe another place with a different bounded context with a different model
 - Bend model to fit new problem (default, if not thinking of the other options)

---> think of model that fits your most difficult problems
+> Think of model that fits your most difficult problems

 ## Bounded Contexts

-Trying to find ubiquitous language, but within boundaries

-Too broad if trying to find language to use for everything
+Trying to find ubiquitous language, but within boundaries sinces it's too broad if trying to find language to use for everything.

---> wonder if we should define boundaries within the boundaries we have defined, per service?!
-Should this be outlined in the readme??

-Create _many_ ubiquitous languages
+> Create _many_ ubiquitous languages.

-One measure of system complexity is how much tracing we would have to do to be able to work out what was going on For example from `order.Place()` -> what is `order` , `Placce` etc
+One measure of system complexity is how much tracing we would have to do to be able to work out what was going on For example from `order.Place()` -> what is `order` , `Place` etc

 Highly coupled systems -> need to look at lot of stuff.
-Maybe think ever will understand what will happen, won't change things

-Aim for multiple models in multiple bounded contexts focused on distinct problem sets
+Aim for multiple models in multiple bounded contexts focused on distinct problem sets.

-Trying to find ownership and who is responsible for maintainance
+Trying to find ownership and who is responsible for maintainance.

 ## Finding bounded context